moonymango/enmovito/memory-bank/systemPatterns.md

 The system is designed with several extension points:

 1. **Additional Visualization Types**
-   - New tab widgets can be added to the visualization panel
+   - New tab widgets can be added to the VisualizationPanel
-   - New plot generation methods can be implemented
+   - New plot generation methods can be implemented in the VisualizationPanel
    - Individual plot management can be extended to new visualization types

 2. **Parameter Categories**